LittleFiery1/Floor-by-Floor/id1/maps/floorbyfloor_readme.txt

 Music                   : Yes
 Graphics                : I don't see why it would be missing graphics :/ Other                   : No
-Other files required    : (list unusual files the player is expected to have)
+Other files required    : None

 * Play Information *